-(1) Kaspersky Lab;

-(2) Any successor entity to Kaspersky Lab;

-(3) Any entity that controls, is controlled by, or is under common control with Kaspersky Lab; or

-(4) Any entity of which Kaspersky Lab has a majority ownership.
+- (1) Kaspersky Lab; - (2) Any successor entity to Kaspersky Lab; - (3) Any entity that controls, is controlled by, or is under common control with Kaspersky Lab; or - (4) Any entity of which Kaspersky Lab has a majority ownership. - (b) Prohibition.

-(b) Prohibition.
 Section 1634 of Division A of the National Defense Authorization Act for Fiscal Year 2018 (Pub.
 L. 115-91) prohibits Government use of any covered article.
-The Contractor is prohibited from-- on or after October 1, 2018; and
+The Contractor is prohibited from-- - (1) Providing any covered article that the Government will use on or after October 1, 2018; and